Skip to main content

 • January 30, 2019

-"I started a low dose of Methotrexate in October and had no changes.
-In December my Rheum increased my dose and it was like a switch was turned on.
+"I started a low dose of methotrexate in October and had no changes.
+In December, my rheumatologist increased my dose and it was like a switch was turned on.
 Within a week, I felt better than I have in years.
-I did have a case of "thrush" not long after it was increased and a vaginal yeast infection.
-I have developed fissures on my tongue but I'm over that - treated - and feeling great.
+I did have a case of 'thrush' not long after it was increased and a vaginal yeast infection.
+I have developed fissures on my tongue, but I'm over that - treated - and feeling great.
 I do get fatigued the day after I take my dose (I take it twice a week) - but that passes quickly.
 I've also noticed when my doc gives me a shot, it is not as taxing as taking the pills.
-Lucky for me he says I can just get the shot instead if you want!
+Lucky for me, he says I can just get the shot instead if I want!
 Having vitamin B12 shots is also the key - I'm doing shots at home - 1/2 dose every two weeks instead of every 4.
 Life is good."

 9 / 10